Rate Limit Rules

 These parameters tell the system how to count incoming events for rate limiting purposes.
 See "How rate limits are enforced," below.

-The maximum allowable number of events within the Time Frame.
+The maximum allowable number of events within the Time frame.

-The time period within which the Number of Events limit is enforced, specified in seconds.
+The time period within which the Number of events limit is enforced, specified in seconds.

-An action to execute when the Number of Events limit is exceeded within the Time Frame.
+An action to execute when the Number of events limit is exceeded within the Time frame.
 The available actions are defined on the Actions page.
 (Note that this can be, but doesn't need to be, a blocking action.)

 In addition to these admin-defined tags, the system also shows some Automatic Tags that will be attached as well.